-Located on a generous lot in Etobicoke’s Thorncrest Village, this large single family home maintains a quiet street presence despite its bold contemporary design.
-The fulcrum of this project is the central living room, a two-storey volume glazed on both sides, connecting front and rear yards and balancing the two wings of the home.
+Located on a generous lot in Etobicoke’s Thorncrest Village, this large single-family home maintains a quiet street presence despite its bold, contemporary design.
+The heart of this project is the central living room—a two-storey space glazed on both sides, connecting front and rear yards and balancing the two wings of the home.

 Designed for a young family, the house provides freedom for young children to play alongside a variety of spaces for parents to enjoy.

-Deep roof overhangs provide correct solar geometry to allow the house to take advantage of solar gain or seasonal shading complimenting the sophisticated mechanical system that provides zoned in-floor heating and air conditioning when the house isn’t being naturally ventilated.
+Deep roof overhangs enable full advantage of solar gain or seasonal shading, which complement the sophisticated mechanical system for zoned in-floor heating and air conditioning when the house isn’t being naturally ventilated.

-An ethanol fireplace set into a polished basalt slab is the home’s focal point.
-Suspended above the hearth, an illuminated translucent marble hood provides a warm ambient glow to the adjacent living and dining spaces.
-Cloud-like pendant lamps hang from the ceiling of the double-height living room, emphasizing the experience of lightness.
+The home’s focal point is an ethanol fireplace set into a polished basalt slab.
+Suspended above the hearth, an illuminated marble hood provides a warm and ambient glow to the adjacent living and dining spaces.
+Cloud-shaped pendant lamps hang from the ceiling of this double-height living room, emphasizing the experience of air and buoyancy.

-With the deck at this elevation, the lower level is able to have much larger windows than a conventional basement.
-These and a large set of glazed doors provide daylight and connection to the exterior.
+With the deck at this elevation, the lower level can have much larger windows than a conventional basement.
+These, and a large set of glazed doors, deliver daylight and connection to the exterior.

 Through a careful integration of building and landscape, the lower level achieves a quality of space equal to that of the rest of the house.